Yelluss/Workshop-Assignment/README.md

 I have made the challenges:
 - Sprinting when holding down left shift
--Particle system rain
+- Particle system rain
--Method (coroutine) that plays a random thunder sound every 5 to 10 seconds
+- Method (coroutine) that plays a random thunder sound every 5 to 10 seconds